How to Build a Pretend Play Store — Easy Step-by-Step Guide

 2. 2

-Decide which side will be the front of your store.
-On this side, measure and mark a large rectangular opening for the counter.
-Aim for a height that's comfortable for children to stand at.
+Determine which side of the box will be the front of your store, where customers will interact.
+On this chosen front side, use your ruler and pencil or marker to measure and mark a large rectangular opening for the counter.
+Aim for a height that is comfortable for children to stand at and reach over, typically around 2-3 feet from the bottom of the box, depending on the child's height.

 3. 3